mlcommons/ck/cm/docs/motivation.md

-and trying to understand numerous technical reports, README files, specifications, dependencies, ad-hoc scripts, tools, APIs, models and data sets of all shared projects to be able to [validate experimental results](https://cknowledge.io/?q=%22reproduced-papers%22) and adapt ad-hoc projects to the real world with very diverse software, hardware, user environments, settings and data.
+and trying to understand numerous technical reports, README files, specifications, dependencies, ad-hoc scripts, tools, APIs, models and data sets of all shared projects to be able to [validate experimental results](https://cknowledge.io/?q=%22reproduced-papers%22) and adapt these projects to the real world with very diverse software, hardware, user environments, settings and data sets.

 ![](https://cKnowledge.org/images/cm-gap-beween-mlsys-research-and-production.png?id=1)